TheGreekBrit/PhoneticAlphabet/README.md

 # PhoneticAlphabet
 Translates a string of text into its phonetic equivalent.
-Python 2.7

 # Requirements
 * Python 2.7